 Disputes in relation to racial or religious vilification are handled under the provisions of the EO Act.

-Racial vilification is conduct that incites hatred against, serious contempt for, or revulsion or severe ridicule of, an individual or class of people because of their race, colour, descent, ancestry, nationality or national origin, ethnicity or ethnic origin.
+Racial vilification (s 7) is conduct that incites hatred against, or serious contempt for, or revulsion or severe ridicule of, an individual or class of people because of their race, colour, descent, ancestry, nationality or national origin, ethnicity or ethnic origin.

-Religious vilification is conduct that incites hatred against, serious contempt for, or revulsion or severe ridicule of, an individual or class of people because of their religious beliefs or activities.
-It includes holding or not holding a religious belief or view, and engaging in or not engaging in (or refusing to engage in) a lawful religious activity.
+Religious vilification (s 8) is conduct that incites hatred against, or serious contempt for, or revulsion or severe ridicule of, an individual or class of people because of their religious beliefs or activities, or because they hold or do not hold a religious belief or view, or engage in or do not engage in (or refuse to engage in) a lawful religious activity.

 Certain private conduct is also exempted from the RRTA.
 Racial and religious vilification is not established if it occurred in such a way that it would be reasonable to expect that the parties’ conduct was private (that is, it could not be heard or seen by anyone else).
 If the parties ought to have expected that their conduct may have been seen or heard by anyone else, the private conduct exception does not apply.

 A person’s motive for engaging in vilifying conduct is irrelevant under the RRTA.
-It is irrelevant whether there are multiple reasons for the conduct, provided the race or religious belief or activity is a substantial ground for the conduct.
-The RRTA also provides criminal sanctions for serious racial and religious vilification offences involving intentional conduct.
+It is irrelevant whether there are multiple reasons for the conduct, provided the race or religious belief or activity is a substantial ground for the conduct (s 9).
+The RRTA also:

-Further information about racial or religious vilification under the RRTA is available by contacting the VEOHRC (see “Contacts for information and complaints”).
+For further information about racial and religious vilification under the RRTA, contact the VEOHRC (see “Contacts for information and complaints”).